fulkruhm/podspro/README.md

 PODS is an **AI-native operational intelligence platform for supply chains** that transforms operational data into real-time decisions.

-Rather than dashboards that only visualize metrics, PODS continuously analyzes inventory and logistics signals to surface risks, insights, and recommended actions before problems escalate.
+Rather than dashboards that only visualize metrics, PODS continuously analyzes operational signals across inventory and logistics networks to surface risks, insights, and recommended actions before problems escalate.

 *Built for retail operators, logistics teams, and supply chain analysts managing multi-location inventory networks.*